Asian stocks follow Wall St down on rate hike, economy fears | Business

 The US central bank has raised its key rate from close to zero, where it sat for much of the coronavirus pandemic.
 Last week, it indicated it will double the size of future increases from its usual margin.

-China on Monday reported export growth fell in April due to weak global demand while imports grew less than 1 percent over a year earlier.

-In energy markets, benchmark US crude sank USD 2.02 to USD 101.07 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark US crude sank from USD 1.15 to USD 101.94 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract plunged from USD 6.68 to USD 103.09 on Monday.
-Brent crude, the price basis for international oil trading, lost USD 2.14 to USD 103.80 per barrel in London.
+Brent crude, the price basis for international oil trading, lost USD 1.20 to USD 104.74 per barrel in London.
 It fell from USD 6.45 the previous session to USD 105.94.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)